spryker/spryker-docs/docs/dg/dev/internationalization-and-multi-store/using-translations.md

 The data stored in the key-value storage can be used for multiple purposes:

 * URL mappings
-* localized product details
+* Localized product details
-* localized product categories details
+* Localized product categories details

 ## Using twig translator

 Twig Translator uses the data that comes from the Redis key-value storage.
-The glossary keys store static localized text that’s not likely to be subject of a change (for example, caption of a label).
+The glossary keys store static localized text that’s not likely to be subject of a change, like the caption of a label.

 The format of the glossary keys is as follows: `{store}.{locale}.glossary.translation.{glossary_key}`

-Example :
+Example:

 * **key** : `demo.de_de.glossary.translation.catalog.next`
 * **value** : `weiter`